Smoothed Functional Algorithms for Stochastic Optimization using q-Gaussian Distributions: APPENDIX: Sampling algorithm for multivariate -Gaussian distribution

-The algorithms discussed in the paper require generation of a multivariate $q$-Gaussian distributed random vector, whose individual components are uncorrelated and identically distributed.
-This implies that the random variables are {$q$}-independent~\citep{Tsallis_2007_arxiv}.
-For the limiting case of {$q\to1$}, {$q$}-independence is equivalent to independence of the random variables.
+The algorithms discussed in the paper require generation of $q$-Gaussian random vectors, whose individual components are uncorrelated and identically distributed.
+For {$q\to1$} (Gaussian), uncorrelated implies independence of the components.
 Hence, we can use standard algorithms to generate i.i.d. samples.
-This is typically not possible for $q$-Gaussians with {$q\neq1$}. \citet{Thistleton_2007_jour_ITTrans} proposed an algorithm for generating one-dimensional $q$-Gaussian distributed random variables using generalized Box{-}M\"{u}ller transformation.
+This is typically not possible for $q$-Gaussians with {$q\neq1$}. \citeN{Thistleton_2007_jour_ITTrans} proposed an algorithm for generating one-dimensional $q$-Gaussian distributed random variables using generalized Box{-}M\"{u}ller transformation.
 But, there exists no standard algorithm for generating $N$-variate $q$-Gaussian random vectors.

-A method can be obtained by making use of the one-to-one correspondence between $q$-Gaussian and Students'-$t$ distributions for {$q>1$}.
+A method can be obtained by making use of the correspondence between $q$-Gaussian and Students'-$t$ distributions for {$q>1$}.
 Further, a duality property of $q$-Gaussians can be used to relate the distributions for {$q\in\big(1,1+\frac{2}{N+2}\big)$} and {$q\in(-\infty,1)$}.
-This observation, first made by~\citet{Vignat_2006_jour_PhysicaA}, is shown below.
-We denote the $q$-Gaussian distribution with $q$-mean $\mu_q$ and $q$-covariance $\Sigma_q$ as {$\mathcal{G}_q(\mu_q,\Sigma_q)$}.
-Based on this, we formally present an algorithm, which can be used to generate multivariate $q$-Gaussian distribution.
-Theoretical justification behind the algorithm is provided in the following results~\citep{Vignat_2006_jour_PhysicaA}.
+This observation, first made by~\citeN{Vignat_2006_jour_PhysicaA}, is stated below.
+Based on this, we present a method for sampling $N$-variate $q$-Gaussian.
+We denote the $q$-Gaussian distribution with $q$-mean $\mu_q$ and $q$-covariance $\Sigma_q$ as {$\mathcal{G}_q(\mu_q,\Sigma_q)$}. \begin{lemma} Let {$Y \sim \mathcal{G}_{q}(0,I_{N\times N})$} for some {$q\in\big(1,1+\frac{2}{N+2}\big)$}.
+Then the quantity \\$X = \frac{\sqrt{\frac{2-q}{N+2-Nq}}Y}{\sqrt{1+\frac{q-1}{N+2-Nq}Y^{T}Y}} \sim \mathcal{G}_{q'}(0,I_{N\times N})$, where {$q' = \left(1-\frac{q-1}{(N+4)-(N+2)q}\right)$}. \end{lemma}